Ruilx/pydoo/README.md

 ## Features

-* Lightweight - Portable with a simple module or source file.
+* Lightweight - Portable with a simple module or source files.
 * Easy - Easy to learn and use structure queries.
 * Powerful - supports various common SQL queries, DDL and prevents SQL injections.
 * Compatible - Supports MySQL, MSSQL, SQLite and more SQL engines.